Responsiveness is the average number of hours it takes for a submitter to respond after a reviewer action, rounded to the nearest tenth of an hour.

 - The PR is created by a hidden user.

-- The PR is an excluded pull request.
+- The PR is excluded.

 - The PR is from a deleted repository.

-- The PR is deleted from a repository.
+- The PR is deleted.

 - The PR doesn’t get a submitter action.